Hallberg-Rassy 40 · Est. 2004

 Toward a Circumnavigation

-Paul started sailing while living in Japan, and ever since he learned, a circumnavigation was always on his mind.
-He progressed from a Yamaha 30C to an Elan 34 in Japan, then after moving to Seattle in 2017, upgraded to a trailerable MacGregor 26.
+Paul splits his time between the US and Japan, and started sailing while living in Japan.
+Ever since he learned, a circumnavigation was always on his mind.
+He progressed from a Yamaha 30C to an Elan 34 in Japan, then continued sailing in the Pacific Northwest after moving to Seattle.
 But for the dream of sailing around the world, he needed something bigger.

 In 2019, he found a Hallberg-Rassy 40 for sale in Grenada.
 "Grenada is the best departure and return point for a circumnavigation.
 The trade winds blow year-round, it's well-suited for cruising, and from there you can ease into the bluewater life."
 He purchased Arona and began preparing her for the voyage ahead.